SimranaSinha/SimranaSinha/README.md

 ---

 ## 💼 Experience
-🚀 Data Science Lead — Crewasis
+🚀 Data Science Lead — Crewasis (New York, USA)
 - 📊 Drove data analysis and modeling for consumer and market insights
 - 🤖 Built and evaluated ML models and analytical pipelines
 - 🤝 Worked with product and research teams to deliver actionable insights